ENGRAM_API_KEY to post memories in the background, for example.

 Revoke a key

-On the same page, click revoke next to any key, then confirm revoke.
+In the same drawer, click revoke next to any key, then confirm revoke.
 Revocation is immediate — the next request using that key returns401 Unauthorized.

 Revoke promptly when: